 Most people want to help you.
 Most people won’t know HOW to help you.
 So you have to be your own self advocate and yes that is hard and scary to do but I promise you it will be worth it.
 So if you need help, ask for it.
 And don’t apologize for it, either

 This isn’t just a mission or outlet for me to get better, this is also a place where I want people to read what I write and gain knowledge from my experiences, etc. I want to help touch other’s hearts.
 I will be posting to help others through my own stories, anecdotes, and informative links.
 I must say that I am not a doctor, therapist, nurse, nothing of that sort….
 So most of this is going to come from my heart and the important stuff, I will provide links.
 Obviously this is one person’s perspective, and in a world this large in a universe this vast…..
 Take what you will.
 And know that you’re not alone.
 Posts topics will include: mental illness, PCOS, eating disorders, sexuality, addiction, education, parenting, adoption, fostering, friendship, bullying, relationships, and many other things.
-I will be reaching out to friends who also happen to be professionals for interviews as well, so be on the lookout for that.
-Also, I’m working on a code but in general: My thoughts will be in bold.
-Epiphanies and “aha moments” will be underlined and bolded.

 Anyway, please support me by reading this.
 Oh, and sorry for the cursing but yes, I cuss like a sailor and that will never change.
-I’m too immature, vulgar, and creative to not cuss, so please don’t pick on me for that.
+I’m too vibrant, vulgar, and creative to not cuss, so please don’t pick on me for that.